February 2025

 February 2018

-We are very happy to announce that Sorcha Daly has joined the Southern Responses Team as the Project and Communications Coordinator.
+Sorcha Daly joined the Southern Responses Team as the Project and Communications Coordinator.

 December 2017

-In December 2017 December, Elena Fiddian-Qasmiyeh was invited to present insights from her research at the UNHCR High Commissioner’s Dialogue on Protection Challenges.
+In December 2017, Prof Elena Fiddian-Qasmiyeh was invited to present insights from her research at the UNHCR High Commissioner’s Dialogue on Protection Challenges.

 The UNHCR High Commissioner’s dialogue aimed to help the UN refugees’ agency move forward in drafting the new Global Compact on Refugees which will be presented in 2018.
 Read Elena’s short blog piece on the conference here.